-Students may wish to communicate with their teachers outside of the classroom.
-They should feel free to contact the teachers via their Central Synagogue e-mail addresses and phone numbers.
-We also welcome parents to meet face to face with teachers.
-Please be in touch with your child’s teacher to schedule such a meeting.
+Students may wish to communicate with their educators outside of the classroom.
+They should feel free to contact the educators via their Central Synagogue e-mail addresses and phone numbers.
+We also welcome parents to meet face to face with educators.
+Please be in touch with your child’s educator to schedule such a meeting.

 If you have a question about your child’s class, you may contact their teacher.

-If you have a question about our Teen Program, please contact Becca Huntting.
+If you have any questions about grades3rd–7th, please contact Mirit Sands.

 If you have a question about your child’s learning needs or experience, please contact Rena Allen.